 Intermap produces value-added products by layering publicly and commercially available data and information onto the Company's base digital map data.
-These layers can include objects and information such as 3D cities, roads, hydro-lines, waterways, sewers, building structures, vegetation, traffic, weather related hazards, and census data.
-This information can then be manipulated, enhanced, and analyzed using either commercially available GIS software or through the Company's 3D business intelligence applications which are web-based and served up from the cloud.
+These layers can include objects and information such as 3D cities, roads, hydro-lines, waterways, sewers, building structures, vegetation, traffic, weather related hazards, outdoor advertising assets, water ownership, and census data.
+This information can then be manipulated, enhanced, and analyzed using either commercially available GIS software, or through the Company's 3D business intelligence applications, which are web-based and served up via cloud computing (i.e. Microsoft's[®] Windows Azure cloud computing platform and infrastructure).
 The customer can analyze a variety of data for use in utility planning, land-use planning, wetland and vegetation monitoring, land resources inventory, water management, coastal flood zone monitoring, telecommunications network planning, outdoor advertising, forest cover analysis, forest harvest analysis, soil erosion monitoring, forest depletion, forest regeneration planning, insurance risk assessment and real estate analysis, to name a few.

-New Products
+New Products and Services

-AdPro[TM] - Leveraging off of the Company's NEXTMap digital surface model, this all-in-one web application will allow the Out-of-Home Advertising industry to research, plan, and choose billboard and other outdoor advertising locations for advertising campaigns.
+AdPro[®] - Leveraging off of the Company's NEXTMap digital surface model, this all-in-one web application allows the out-of-home advertising industry to research, plan, market, and choose billboard and other outdoor advertising locations for advertising campaigns.
 AdPro includes key industry intelligence layers such as third party census and traffic data (including speed and congestion information), into one convenient and easy to use web service.
-AdPro is aimed at media owners, to better manage and price their billboard and outdoor advertising locations, as well as media buyers, to find the very best billboard and outdoor advertising locations for their campaigns.
-The AdPro application is intended to facilitate better and more informed decisions for the advertising industry.
-The Company believes the served available market in the U.S. for the AdPro application is as much as \$80 million.
+AdPro is aimed at media owners, to better manage and price their billboard and outdoor advertising locations, as well as media buyers, to find the best billboard and outdoor advertising locations for their advertising campaigns.
+The AdPro application is intended to facilitate better and more informed decisions for the outdoor advertising industry.
+The Company believes the worldwide potential market size for the AdPro application is as much as \$308 million.

-RiskPro[TM] - NEXTMap terrain data is also foundational within the Company's evolving RiskPro web application.
-This application provides fast, address-specific flood risk information for both residential and commercial properties.
-This web-based service provides the user with a quick and easy assessment of a property of interest and will help property owners make educated decisions on their levels of risk and how to handle such risk.
-New layers coming online for RiskPro include key weather related hazards such as tornadoes, hurricanes, and seismic elements (i.e. earthquakes and fault lines).
-Results within RiskPro are summarized onscreen with a risk score and a complete summary report.
-The Company believes the RiskPro enterprise opportunity has a value exceeding \$20 million and the move towards servicing the consumer market is estimated to produce an even larger market opportunity in the future.
+RiskPro[TM] - The Company's NEXTMap terrain data is foundational in the evolving RiskPro web application.
+This application provides fast, address-specific flood risk information for commercial, government, and personal properties and locations.
+This web-based service provides the user with a quick and easy assessment of an area of interest and will help users make educated decisions on their levels of risk and how to handle such risk.
+New information layers currently in development for RiskPro include key weather related hazards such as tornadoes, hurricanes, and seismic elements (i.e. earthquakes and fault lines).
+Results within RiskPro can be summarized onscreen within a complete summary report.
+The Company believes the worldwide potential market size for the RiskPro application is as much as \$324 million.